How alcohol affects Your Child forever

-Pregnant women who drink alcohol, instantly affect the development of their babies.
-This can lead to lower intelligence, health and behavioral problems and other fetal alcohol spectrum disorders (FASD).
+Pregnant women who drink alcohol directly affect the development of their babies.
+This can lead to lower intelligence, health, behavioral problems, and other fetal alcohol spectrum disorders (FASD).

 What is FASD?

-Fetal Alcohol Spectrum Disorders is a term describing the range of the many negative effects that can occur in a child whose mother drank heavily alcohol during pregnancy.
+Fetal Alcohol Spectrum Disorders describes the range of the many negative effects that can occur in a child whose mother drank alcohol excessively during pregnancy.

-The damage done by alcohol during pregnancy is so severe, that it not only affects the intelligence but even changes the expressions of certain genes and therefore the shape of the face.
+The damage done by alcohol during pregnancy is so severe that it affects intelligence and even changes the expressions of certain genes and, therefore, the face’s shape.
 This happens when alcohol leads to what is called a fetal alcohol syndrome (FAS).
 Children with FAS show signs of several abnormalities on their facial features: